-If you fish in Alabama regularly, you can pay a one-time $344.35 for a lifetime fishing license that covers freshwater and saltwater statewide and removes the need for annual renewals.
-You’ll need to prove Alabama residency when you apply, and the license is nontransferable and nonrefundable, so keep proof handy while fishing.
-You can buy it online or in person, and it generally pays off after about six years if you fish often — more details follow.
+If you fish in Alabama regularly, you can pay a one-time fee for a lifetime fishing license that covers both freshwater and saltwater statewide.
+It removes the need for annual renewals.
+You’ll need to prove Alabama residency when you apply.
+The license is nontransferable and nonrefundable, so keep your proof handy while fishing.
+You can buy it online or in person.

 What a Lifetime Fishing License Covers in Alabama

-A Lifetime Fishing License in Alabama lets you fish in both freshwater and saltwater across all state-owned public waters without buying annual permits, since a one-time payment of $344.35 covers your lifetime privileges; you still need to carry proof of the license while fishing to comply with regulations and avoid penalties.
+A lifetime fishing license in Alabama gives you access to both freshwater and saltwater across all state-owned public waters.
+You pay once and never buy another annual permit.
+You still need to carry proof of the license while fishing to avoid penalties.

-You get permanent recreational access across state-owned public waters, so you won’t renew or repurchase separate freshwater or saltwater licenses.
-That permanence is a clear license benefits advantage if you fish regularly or travel statewide.
+You get permanent recreational access, so you skip separate freshwater or saltwater purchases.
+That saves time if you fish regularly or travel around the state.

-Applies to residents and non-residents alike, covering state waters and removing duplicate permits for easier trip planning.
+Applies to residents and removes duplicate permits for easier trip planning.

 How Much a Lifetime Fishing License Costs and Payment Options